JeffML/the_blog/content/posts/2021-09-30-how-to-dynamically-update-a-react-component-do-other-stuff-simultaneously.md

 ## What happens if we use a *real* generator function?

-Generator functions have a yield command that might lead you to believe that it yields the event processing thread but no--it yields a value and that is all.
+Generator functions have a `yield` command that might lead you to believe that it yields the event processing thread, but no--it yields a value and that is all.
 In fact, I see very strange goings-on if I try to use a generator function.

 ```javascript